 Starting with Table J.1, the underlying data from edaa.in is discussed.
 It shows the number of shows uploaded by each radio station.
 As visible, a couple of radio stations are responsible for most of the content.
 Regarding the format, CRS indicate that shows are produced in a variety of formats as Table J.2, ranging from discussions to documentaries, music, and phone-in/-out shows.
 Similarly, these are heterogeneous with respect to the languages in which content is produced: Table J.3 shows that content is uploaded in 22 languages.
-The website also requires radios to categorize the content uploaded.
-Table ?? shows the categories and subcategories of uploaded content.
-The table shows that health, education, inclusion and equity, and cultural development are the categories with the most radios uploading content.
-100 shows by 32 radios are explicitly uploaded to the "Inclusion and Equity: Women" subcategory.
-However, other categories may also contain women specific content, in particular within the "Education" and "Health" categories.

 To obtain a better idea of the shows' content, I next draw on the audio files of uploads to edaa.in to transcribe the shows.
 More specifically, I use Google's Speech-to-Text API to transcribe shows in supported languages.
-Supported languages account for 92% of shows uploaded and cover 105 of 114 radios.
-I transcribe up to 586 shows per radio.
+Supported languages account for 92% of shows uploaded and cover 105 of 114 radios.28 I transcribe up to 586 shows per radio.
 Table J.1 shows that only four radios upload more content.
 For these, I randomly choose 586 shows.
 Next, Google Translate is used to translate transcripts into English.
-A total of 6,509 shows are transcribed
+A total of 6,509 shows are transcribed and translated.
+The average show has a length of 12:30 min.
+Some of the shows are uploaded twice.
+After removing duplicate transcripts (597 shows), non-English ones, i.e. where translation or transcription failed - 68 shows), and exceptionally long (>10k tokens - 28 shows) or short (<20 tokens - 59) transcripts, I end up with a total of 5,806 shows produced by 93 stations (85% of stations that uploaded content).